wwd23/aguaclara_tutorial/Interactive-Tutorial-3-Hydrogen.md

 ## Running Code With Hydrogen
 1. Below this, I've copied the code I wrote for the [Python Packages](https://aguaclara.github.io/aguaclara_tutorial/python-and-hydrogen/python-packages.html) tutorial.
 You should familiarize yourself with the different Hydrogen commands using this code.
 For the first line, use `Hydrogen: Run` (`Cmd + Enter`).
 2. For the second line, use `Hydrogen: Run and Move Down` (`Shift + Enter`).
 3. For the remaining code, highlight it with your cursor and use `Hydrogen: Run`.
-What is the difference between the three?
+What is the difference between the three

 ```python
 from aguaclara.play import *